-The new organ of St. Mary's Church was built by Josef Weimbs Orgelbau from Hellenthal in der Eifel in Germany.
-It has 31 stops (38 ranks), 2 manuals and pedal.
+The organ was built by Josef Weimbs Orgelbau of Hellenthal in north-west Germany.
+It has 31 stops (38 ranks), two manuals and pedal.
 The organ façade was designed by the Swedish architect Ulf Oldæus.
-The instrument was built in 2014-15 and was inaugurated during the reopening of the church on June 21st, 2015.
-The sound is influenced by various German Baroque organs.
+The instrument was built in 2014-15 and was inaugurated during the reconsecration of the church on 21 June 2015.
+The sound is influenced by various German baroque organs.